TheAlgorithms/C-Plus-Plus/CONTRIBUTION.md

 - Use lowercase words with ``"_"`` as separator
 - For instance
 ```
-MyNewCppClass.cpp       is incorrect
+MyNewCppClass.CPP       is incorrect
 my_new_cpp_class.cpp    is correct format
 ```
 - It will be used to dynamically create a directory of files and implementation.
 - File name validation will run on docker to ensure the validity.

 #### Commit Guidelines
 - It is recommended to keep your changes grouped logically within individual commits.
-Contributors find it easier to review changes that are silt across multiple commits.
+Contributors find it easier to review changes that are split across multiple commits.
 ```
 git add file_xyz.cpp
 git commit -m "your message"